REOPENING FREQUENTLY ASKED QUESTIONS:

 - I'd like to pay it forward!

 If you wish to donate your system credits to support the Y and the services that we are providing in the community, we thank you!
 You can donate a portion, or the full amount, of your system credits to help support our community efforts from providing childcare, meals, education, or a pathway to wellbeing.
-You can do so by calling the Business Service Center at 616.855.9622, or email the Information Help Desk at email@example.com, or you can login to your account on our website here to fill out the form to make your donation.
+To make your donation, fill out giving back your credits here, call the Business Service Center at 616.855.9622, or email the Information Help Desk at email@example.com.
 This gift is tax-deductible and is a great way to help your community.

 - I'd like to apply the credits toward my membership payments!